YBL123/sei-project-4/README.md

 - actually ended up only using one "medium"
 //component for all 3 unlike the wireframe.
+// can be seen by all but can only interact if logged in

 // talk about reviews and ratings here
 // add screenshots and code snippets